Please link this guide if you use it as a reference for your own content. Unofficial translations must also link to the original.

 Neuvillette can take advantage of Forward Vape to amplify his already sizable personal damage, and his best Forward Vaporize teams even perform on par with his premier Hypercarry teams at C0.
 In addition to an off-field Pyro applier, bringing Nahida or an Anemo unit such as Kazuha can be beneficial to ensure Pyro aura via Burning or Pyro Absorption, respectively.

 Neuvillette can also play in Reverse Vaporize, where he applies Hydro to let Xiangling Vaporize her Pyronado hits.
-However, this is both a significantly lower DPS playstyle for Neuvillette and a subpar pairing for Reverse Vaporize Xiangling; thus, it will not be covered here.
+However, this is both a miserably low DPS playstyle for Neuvillette and a subpar pairing for Reverse Vaporize Xiangling; thus, it will not be covered here.

 Notable Teammates